github/codeql/docs/language/learn-ql/beginner/crown-the-rightful-heir.rst

 Crown the rightful heir
 =======================

-This is QL detective puzzle that shows you how to use recursion in QL to write more complex queries.
+This is a QL detective puzzle that shows you how to use recursion in QL to write more complex queries.

 King Basil's heir
 -----------------